What’s the Student Experience Like?

 To help protect the health and well-being of the campus and community and decrease risk on campus due to the global pandemic, all in-person university student events, on-campus or off-campus, must be approved by the vice chancellor for student affairs and provide a safety plan prior to being scheduled.

-This fall, we plan to cheer on our dedicated student-athletes and athletics department with a modified sports schedule that prioritizes the safety and health of our student-athletes, fans and TCU community.
+This semester, we plan to cheer on our dedicated student-athletes and athletics department with a modified sports schedule that prioritizes the safety and health of our student-athletes, fans and TCU community.

 More information will be shared on the TCU Athletics website as it is available.